-When the seeds have 2 or 3 leaves each with 3-5mm high stem, they are ready for transplanting.
-You will transplant them to larger containers or directly into your greenhouse.
+When the seeds have 2 or 3 leaves each with a 3-5mm high stem, they are ready for transplanting.
+You will transplant them into larger containers or directly into your greenhouse.
 The seedlings are usually transplanted when they have 3 leaves and a height of about 5 cm.

 Green gram should be watered until the seedlings develop for a week after which, watering can either continue or can be stopped depending on the weather conditions.
 If there is a lot of rain, water should continue to be given to them, but if there is no rain and the ground is moist, watering can be stopped.